fatih/koding-wiki/framework/list/KDListViewController.md

 The app looks like:

 ![image](KDList.png)

-Here you see that we have alreayd added thre items.
+In the picture you see that we have alreayd added three items.
 The code for this app is:

     :::coffeescript
     class MainView extends JView